Big Pigeon in Southwest Iowa

 • The Bismarck and Admiralty Islands Area map is taken from the beginning of the USMC Historical Monograph Marines in the Central Solomons.

-Pottawattamie Area WWII Dead - South & SW Pacific > Bismarck Archipelago:
+Pottawattamie Area WWII Dead - WWII Japan > New Guinea > Bismarck Archipelago:

-• These actions were part of Operation Cartwheel.
+• Combat in the Bismarck Archipelago was part of Operation Cartwheel.

 † Armentrout, Russell Marion, SN 37-656-533, US Army, Shelby Co.

-• WWII Japan > South & SW Pacific > Bismarck Archipelago @ Admiralty Is.
+• WWII Japan > New Guinea > Bismarck Archipelago @ Admiralty Is./Operation Cartwheel

 † Mitchell, James Woodrow, SN 6-932-582, US Army, Burt Co., NE

-• WWII Japan > South & SW Pacific > Bismarck Archipelago @ Emirau Is.
+• WWII Japan > New Guinea > Bismarck Archipelago @ Emirau Is.

 Proudly powered by Weebly